rptcloud/terraform_advanced/lab23-sentinel.md

-# Lab: Terraform Enterprise - Sentinel Policy Use
+# Lab: Terraform Policy as Code - Sentinel Policy Use

 ## Expected Outcome